Those who control their tongue will have a long life; opening your mouth can ruin everything. – Proverbs 13:3

 But by the next day, one had died.
 Too bad, but three remained.
 Monday morning revealed a second casualty, and by Monday night a third goldfish had gone belly up.
 So she called in an expert, a friend who had a 30-gallon tank.
 It didn’t take him long to discover the problem: She had washed the tank with soap, an absolute no-no. Her uninformed efforts had destroyed the very lives she was trying to protect.

 So what’s the answer?
 Well, we have to use words of love when dealing with the sin of others.
-We can’t expect people to respond to our negative attitudes, but must affirm we love them and express a genuine concern for their well-being.
+We can’t expect people to respond well to our negative words, but we must affirm we love them and express a genuine concern for their well-being.
 That’s the key to speaking truth into others’ lives!

 Pray that God would help you speak the truth to others in a spirit of love and unity.

-How have you seen the power of words to tear down or lift up in the past?
+How have you seen the power of words tear down or lift up in the past?

 Who are some people in your life today to whom you can speak truth in a spirit of love and affirmation?